wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/labview-setup.rst

 .. image:: images/labview/ni_logo.png

 .. note:: This installation is for teams programming in LabVIEW or using NI Vision Assistant only.
-C++ and Java teams not using these features do not need to install from the DVD and should proceed to :doc:`Installing the FRC Update Suite </docs/getting-started/getting-started-frc-control-system/frc-update-suite>`.
+C++ and Java teams not using these features do not need to install from the DVD and should proceed to :doc:`Installing the FRC Game Tools </docs/getting-started/getting-started-frc-control-system/frc-game-tools>`.

 Download and installation times will vary widely with computer and internet connection specifications, however note that this process involves a large file download and installation and will likely take at least an hour to complete.